The Washington Nationals have clear priorities for next year. We will take you through the Top-10.

 - #2 Extend Trea Turner for the long-term.
 That would entail buying out his last two years of arbitration and the first 4-7 years beyond that.
 Once that is done, general manager Mike Rizzo will know what he has to spend in free agency.

 - #3 get a righty bat for the lineup behind Juan Soto.
 Unless you want Soto walked 150+ times next year, you need a deterrent.
 Putting a name to a face, someone like Marcell Ozuna would fit the need especially if the NL has a DH next year or Soto shifts to rightfield.
+There will be many names that will emerge after non-tenders as well as trade candidates as that batter could be a third baseman and not necessarily a corner outfielder.
+This would be a long-shot of course, and the Nats could just settle for a low-cost backup at catcher.

 - #4 a 4th starting pitcher in the rotation to add a good arm in Anibal Sanchez‘s spot for the 2021 rotation.
 One name that fits is Kevin Gausman.
 There will be others.